RakeshBusi/Clustering/README.md

 - **Contingency Matrix**: A table used to describe the performance of a classification model.

 ## Installation
-To run this pipeline, you need Python 3.8+.
+To run this pipeline, follow these steps:

 1. **Clone the repository:**
 ```bash